777arc/textbook/content/frequency_domain.rst

    :scale: 70 %
    :align: center

-For our convinience, Numpy has an FFT shift function.
+For our convenience, Numpy has an FFT shift function.
 Just replace the np.fft.fft() line with:

 .. code-block:: python